top of page

 ~2.5 hours

-Getting To The Bay of Monterey, California:
+How To Get to The Bay of Monterey, California:

 Getting to Monterey Bay is fairly easy, whether you’re flying directly into the area or starting from San Francisco or San Jose.
 Below are the most common transportation options, based on convenience, cost, and how much time you want to spend traveling.